rbinduc/portfolio/README.md

-# portfolio
+# My Portfolio

-My portfolio built with html, css and scss
+This website is built with html, css and scss